SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 and therefore doesn't need any special interaction from a user but [`LocalSettings`][mw-localsettings] for `SESP` need to be enabled.

-For details on how to adjust the settings, please have a look at the [configuration guideline](CONFIGURATION.md).
+For details about available settings, please have a look at the [configuration](docs/01-configuration.md) document.

 ## Contribution and support